 Voila!

 High on my apparent culinary mastery (and my family's awe), decorating the log of yuletide joy was sheer bliss.
 Chopped off the ends of the beautifully rolled cake, glued 'em on top with icing to look like stumps, frosted the whole thing, arranged the mushrooms, and dusted with powdered sugar snow.
 A scene of winter woodland harmony, as only the French could recreate in pastry form.
-Oh yeah, and then we ate it.
-And if you can believe it, it tasted even better than it looked and was worth every second of labor.
-Thanks for an excellent recipe, Saveur.
-And thanks for all your help again, Mom!

 No comments: